walles/moar/README.md

 TODO
 ----
+* Add making binaries to the Making a new Release section above. `rake release` perhaps?

 * Read `source-highlight` output as a stream for startup performance reasons.
   This must work when `source-highlight` fails as well, and when it succeeds on an empty input file.